cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/watcher-p2p-network/watcher.md

 * Switch to the `GRAPH (PEERS)` tab to see peers connected to this browser node and the `GRAPH (NETWORK)` tab to see the whole MobyMask p2p network

 Perform transactions (invite required):
-* Open the invite link in a fresh browser and open the debug panel
+* In a browser, close the app if it's already open and then open the invite link
-* Confirm that the browser peer is connected to at least one other peer, then close the debug panel
+* From the debug panel, confirm that the browser peer is connected to at least one other peer
 * Check the status for a phisher to be reported in the `Check Phisher Status` section on homepage
 * Select `Report Phisher` option in the `Pending reports` section, enter multiple phisher records and click on the `Submit batch to p2p network` button; this broadcasts signed invocations to peers on the network, including the watcher peer
 * Check the watcher container logs to see the message received: